Lokoja: History

 The Bassa-Nges believe that they settled at the foot of Mount Patti when they came into Lokoja, before later moving again and migrating to settle across the Benue, just to the north of the Igalas.
-Whatever the case may be, it is difficult to categorically state in what order any or each of these groups came after the Oworos to settle in Lokoja town.
 These different groups lived in different quarters of the town but were closely related socio-politically.
 They interacted freely and tolerated one another.
-Present day Lokoja is ruled by the Maigari (chief) of Lokoja, and his 12 Hakimi (Sub chiefs) It is important to note however, that each group have their own local criteria: for example, the Maigari has no jurisdiction over the Olu of Oworo, but he does have authority over Ganaja, Kwakware, Sarkin Numa, Adankolo, ward A to ward E and other villages of the Lokoja Holland that is the Salkawa people.
+Present day Lokoja is ruled by the Maigari (chief) of Lokoja, and his 12 Hakimi (Sub chiefs).
+It is important to note however, that each group have their own local spheres of control: for example, the Maigari has no jurisdiction over the Olu of Oworo (whose traditional jurisdiction begins from Felele), but he does have authority over Ganaja, Kwakware, Sarkin Numa, Adankolo, ward A to ward E and other villages of Lokoja urban.

 The present modern settlement at Lokoja was established in 1857 by the British explorer William Baikie at the site of an earlier model farm constructed during the failed Niger expedition of 1841.
 Lokoja was the capital of the British Northern Nigeria Protectorate and the chief of Lokoja at that time was Alhaji Muhammadu Maikarfi.
 Lokoja remained a convenient administrative town for the British colonial government after the amalgamation of Northern and Southern Nigeria in 1914.
 The first Governor-General, Sir Frederick Lugard, governed the new nation of Nigeria from Lokoja.
-Other subsequent settlers into the city include the Yoruba (mainstream), the Igala, the Igbira (Igbira Tao and Igbira Koto), and the Bassa-Nge people.
+Other subsequent settlers into the city include the Yoruba (mainstream), the Igala, the Ebira (Ebira Tao and Igbira Koto), and the Bassa-Nge people.
 However, there are other groups apart from the ones mentioned above but they are classified as temporary visitors and non indigenous.
 These include the Igbo, Tiv, Edo, etc.

 The city's population has since grown to an estimated count of over 90,000 inhabitants.
 It is a trade center with respect to its agricultural products; this is because it is situated at the confluence of the Niger and Benue rivers, and is close to the federal capital of Nigeria in Abuja.
 It is also home to Kogi State Polytechnic and the newly established Federal University Lokoja.

-Near Lokoja, in Ajaokuta, are metallurgy facilities and iron ore mines.

-The Local Government Area

-Lokoja is also a Local Government Area of Kogi State with an area of 3,180 km2 and a population of 195,261 at the 2006 census.
-It is bounded by the Niger in the north and east upstream from the capital until the border with Kwara State, and includes the city of Lokoja.
-The postal code of the area is 260.
+The population of Lokoja is estimated at more than 265,000 people, as at 2022.